 NOAA is a world leader in environmental science today and is well positioned and organized to provide the sound scientific research policy-makers will always need.

-In addition, the NOAA Research Council is working to develop the next NOAA 5-Year Research and Development Plan following the FY13-17 iteration.
+In addition, the NOAA Science Council is working to develop the next NOAA 5-Year Research and Development Plan following the FY13-17 iteration.
 As with the OAR Strategy, this 5-year plan will be closely tied to NOAA's Strategic Plan, describing how we will integrate our research and development activities across each of NOAA's Line Offices in support of NOAA's service and stewardship mission.
-You can provide input and follow the development of this plan on the NOAA Research Council website.
+You can provide input and follow the development of this plan on the NOAA Science Council website.

 Oceanic and Atmospheric Research (OAR) - or "NOAA Research" - provides the research foundation for understanding the complex systems that support our planet.
 Working in partnership with other organizational units of the NOAA, a bureau of the Department of Commerce, NOAA Research enables better forecasts, earlier warnings for natural disasters, and a greater understanding of the Earth.
 Our role is to provide unbiased science to better manage the environment, nationally, and globally.